 Now that we’ve gone through the basics of creating a Serverless app, you are ready to deploy your app to production.
 This means that we would like to have a couple of environments (development and production) and we want to be able to automate our deployments.
 While setting up the backend we did a bunch of manual work to create all the resources.
 And you might be wondering if you need to do that everytime you create a new environment or app.
 Thankfuly, there is a better way!

 Over the next few chapters we will look at how to get your app ready for production, starting with:

 Infrastructure as code

-In the current tutorial you need to deploy through your command line using the
+So far you’ve had to deploy through your command line using the

 Typically while working on projects you end up creating multiple environments.
 For example, you’d want to make sure not to make changes directly to your app while it is in use.
 Thanks to the Serverless Framework and Seed we’ll be able to do this with ease for the backend.
 And we’ll do something similar for our frontend using React and Netlify.
-We’ll also configure custom domains for our backend API environments.

 Let’s get started by first converting our backend infrastructure into code.